Kiyoshika/generalized-modelling-framework/README.md

 float class_weights[3] = {1.0f, 1.0f, 1.0f};
 LinearModelOVR* uniform_weights = gmf_model_linear_ovr_init(3, class_weights);
 ```

+### Regularization
+Regularization adds an additional penalty term to the loss function as an attempt to aid overfitting.
+By default, the library supports L1 to LN regularization, but users can define their own functions if desired.

+If using regularization, you must specify:
+* Regularization function `gmf_regularization_...`
+* Regularization gradient `gmf_regularization_gradient_...`
+* Regularization params `float*`

+The `params` are values passed to the regularization functions.
+In the case of L1 & L2 this is just the lambda parameter, so it's a `float[1]` array you'd pass.

+For a full example, see [Regularization Example](src/linear_model/examples/regularization.c).

 ### Examples
 For examples on usage for linear model, see [Linear Model Examples](src/linear_model/examples)